 Before linking with the E-commerce portal, there are three aspects that artisans should be taking care of:

 - Do they have a sufficient supply of the product?
-Because if the artisans are not able to fulfill the demand then the image of the organization will get affected.
+Because if the artisans are not able to fulfil the demand then the image of the organization will get affected.

 - Are they adequately aware of all the technicalities?
 They must have proper registration, PAN card, GST number, etc. A lot of different portals ask for various types of documents for registration.